JSC-NIIAS/service_utils/README.md

 ### How to use it in your repository

 1. Simple: just copy service_utils.py in your repository
-2. Not so simple: use .gitsubmodules file in your repository like this:
+2. Not so simple: use .gitmodules file in your repository like this:
 ##### .gitmodules
 ```
 [submodule "service_utils"]